 Reporting

-Progress and financial reports are due annually on the anniversary of your grant start date and at the end of your grant.
+Progress reports are due annually on the anniversary of your grant start date and at the end of your grant.
+Financial reports are due within 60 days of the anniversary of your grant start date and at the end of your grant.
 Payments are contingent upon receipt of reports.
 Reporting dates and instructions are available in the portal.

 Extensions are generally allowed, but they must be requested.
 When requesting an extension, please include the reason for the request and the time frame you need to complete the report.
 Send extension requests to grants@mathersfoundation.org.